Palace of Charles of Lorraine

-At present the Palace of Charles of Lorraine is an exhibition space for KBR’s temporary exhibitions.
+The Palace of Charles of Lorraine hosts KBR’s temporary exhibitions.

 From 2019 you will be able to admire the Palace in person during our temporary exhibitions, starting with ‘The World of Bruegel in Black and White’ on 15 October 2019.

 Are you looking for a unique venue in the center of Brussels?
 The rotunda of the Palace might be exactly what you’re after.
 The beautiful 18th century interior will ensure your event of a unique atmosphere.
 The space has a capacity of 130 people.